Cremation by country: China

+Cremation was a widespread practice in the Song dynasty.
+The Ming and Qing dynasties sought to ban cremation on the grounds that it was opposed to Confucian principles (Buddhists, mainly in monasteries, continued cremation practices however).

+The New Life Movement promoted cremation as a modern, rational, and hygienic practice.

+In 1956, Mao Zedong declared that deceased people should be cremated instead of being buried to retain the amount of arable land.

 The People's Republic of China reported 4,534,000 cremations out of 9,348,453 deaths (a 48.50% rate) in 2008.
 The cremation rate was 45.6% for 2014, according to the Chinese Ministry of Civil Affairs.
+In 2019, the cremation rate in China exceeded 50% for the first time.

 India

 Burning ghats in Varanasi, India; the ashes of the dead are released along the banks of the River Ganges.

-Almost all people in India adhering to Hinduism (79.8%), Sikhism (1.7%), Buddhism (0.7%) and Jainism (0.4%) - as well as half of India's 2.3% Christians - choose cremation as the method for disposing of the dead.
+Almost all people in India adhering to Hinduism (79.8%), Sikhism (1.7%), Buddhism (0.7%) and Jainism (0.4%), along with half of India's 2.3% Christians, choose cremation as the method for disposing of the dead.
 However, with 14.2% of the population being Muslims (for whom cremation is not allowed) and with the many Christians and indigenous tribes who also prefer burial, the cremation rate in India is about 80% (Estimated in 2014).

 Japan

 Japan has one of the highest cremation rates in the world, with the country reporting a cremation rate of 99.97% in 2019.